 - Hourly rates (regular or overtime) below legal limit

 Vendors are also encouraged to contact members of the Sustainability team at Abercrombie with any questions.
-The Abercrombie Sustainability team has employees in the US and Hong Kong who have responsibility for assisting on such inquiries.
+The Abercrombie Sustainability team has employees in the US and APAC region who have responsibility for assisting on such inquiries.

 Finally, Abercrombie uses third-party auditors to inspect factories (see section on How We Minimize Risk Using Internal and External Resources, below).
 Auditors are trained to recognize “hard” and “soft” indicators of forced labor or servitude.
 This includes not only checking worker identification to verify age, but also identifying the suspicious behaviors described above.

-III.
-Due Diligence Processes in Relation to Preventing Slavery and Human Trafficking in Abercrombie’s Business and Supply Chains
+Due Diligence Processes in Relation to Slavery and Human Trafficking in Abercrombie’s Business and Supply Chains

 High Risk Areas